jvaubourg/zimbra-scripts/README.md

 Clone me into */usr/share/zimbra-scripts/* and do symbolic links for the .sh files to */usr/bin/local/*.

+**Remote: Host key verification failed.**: As root, always do a first SSH connection from the mail server to all the Borg servers to use, to validate yourself the host keys.

 ## Backup
 ### Locally using zimbra-backup.sh